COVID-19 High-Risk Client Policy

 - People of any age with the following conditions are at increased risk of severe illness from COVID-19:

 - Chronic kidney disease

-- Weakened immune system due to organ transplant
+- Weakened immune system due to organ transplant, immunosuppressive drugs

 - Serious heart conditions, (cardiomyopathy, heart failure, coronary artery disease)